wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 0.7.4 =
+* Fixed: blank grid if you had more than 100 products

 = 0.7.3 =
 * Products Dashboard: added Description & Additional Description fields to the grid